How It Works

 3. Handshake

-When mutual compatibility is detected, the 5-stage handshake protocol initiates:
+When potential compatibility is detected, the 5-stage handshake protocol initiates:

-- Stage 1: Attestation - Hashcash proof-of-work verifies peer is legitimate (anti-spam)
+- Stage 1: Attestation — Hashcash proof-of-work with adaptive difficulty (anti-spam)

 - Stage 2: Vector Match — Cosine similarity computed, boolean result only (match/no match)